phillystafford/hs-challenge/README.md

 <br />
 <details>
     <summary><strong>I'm running out of time!
 May I skip one of the exercises?</strong></summary>
     <p>Although we expect you to finish all the exercises, life happens.
-If you aren't able to finish on time, focus on `Exercise 1 - Filterable Content` and start on the other exercise.
-Then give us some insight as to what you would have done in the `submission.md` file.</p>
+If you aren't able to finish on time, focus on <code>Exercise 1 - Filterable Content</code> and start on the other exercise.
+Then give us some insight as to what you would have done in the <code>submission.md</code> file.</p>
 </details>
 <br />
 <details>